Your Guide to Ice Fishing in Colorado

 When is the Best Time to Go Ice Fishing in Colorado?

-While of course, this depends on the year and the weather conditions we’ve been having, December through February is usually the best time of year to go ice fishing in Colorado.
+While this depends on the year and the weather conditions we’ve been having, December through February is usually the best time of year to go ice fishing in Colorado.
 What you want to pay attention to during this time is the thickness of the ice.
 So long as it’s at least 4 inches thick, you should be safe to walk out on the ice.
 If you’re using a snowmobile, it should be 5” thick, and if you’re planning on driving a full-sized vehicle out there, you’d better make sure that ice is 8 to 12” thick.
 If you’re unsure about conditions, look them up online before you go, or ask a park ranger or someone at a local bait shop to get an idea for lakes or areas that might be unsafe.
 As a general rule, lakes freeze sooner the higher into the mountains you get, but if you’re planning on fishing at 8,000 ft altitude or lower, especially early in the season or during a warm winter, do some research before you head out.

 What Should I Know Before I Go Ice Fishing?